 Students who become injured or ill during the semester may need a medical permission slip to participate in the course.
-Depending on the severity and duration of the injury or igniting and nurturing creative, ethical scientific minds that advance the human condition illness, the student may be dropped from the course and will be enrolled in Moving and Learning during another semester.
+Depending on the severity and duration of the injury or illness, the student may be dropped from the course and will be enrolled in Moving and Learning during another semester.